QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 Python is, without doubt, one of the [most popular programming languages](https://www.tiobe.com/tiobe-index/).

+Python libraries like [pandas](https://pandas.pydata.org/) and [Polars](https://pola.rs/) are replacing familiar tools like Excel and VBA as an essential skill in the fields of finance and banking.

-For reasons we will discuss, Python is particularly popular within the scientific community -- especially AI
+Moreover, Python is extremely popular within the scientific community -- especially AI

 The following chart, produced using Stack Overflow Trends, provides some evidence.